 Campus-based curricula have been developed such that the following possible schedules are in place for students.
-The days and hours for campus-based attendance are listed below by Quarter and by Shift (Day versus Evening).
+The days and hours for campus-based attendance are listed below by quarter and by Division (Day versus Evening).
 A student that fails a course, withdraws from a course or program, or moves between Divisions or Day versus Evening courses may experience changes in the specific times he/she is required to be on campus.

-Hybrid course delivery includes the scheduling of on-campus classroom for some courses in a program along with the use of distance delivery method for others.
-Bryan University reserves the right to determine which courses will be delivered online and during which quarters.
+Course delivery includes campus-based instruction combined with the use of distance education delivery.
+Bryan University reserves the right to determine scheduling and method of delivery at its sole discretion.
 All Bryan University students will be required to take some courses using distance education.
-In addition they may be required, at one or more points in their program, to attend courses using the distance education format exclusively.
-Not all divisions are available at all campus location.
+Not all divisions are available at all campus location(s).